We carry out precautionary gritting when the road surface temperature is forecast to fall below 0°C and there's a risk of ice and snow.

-- sprinkle salt on paths when a freeze is coming to stop them getting icy
+- sprinkle salt on paths when a freeze is coming to stop them from getting icy

 - don’t use boiling water to melt ice as it can refreeze

-- if it’s snowed, put salt over the first layer of snow
+- if it has snowed, put salt over the first layer of snow

 - the best time to put down salt is in the evening before the ice arrives